 You can use the custom data table to keep your own information about the object.
-Custom data is stored as key/value pairs: the Data Key is like a label for what type of information you are storing, and the Data Value is the information itself.
+Custom data is stored as key/value pairs: the Key is like a label for what type of information you are storing, and the Value is the information itself.

 For example, imagine you have a diagram of a computer network, and you want to assign a model number to each component.
 Click the placeholder row or the plus button to create a new key/value pair.
-In the Data Key column, you would type Part Number, and in the Data Value field, you would type, say, A1181.
-This data doesn’t have any effect on the way OmniGraffle works; it’s just a way for you to store pertinent data about objects in your diagram.
+In the Key column, you would type Part Number, and in the Value field, you would type, say, A1181.
+This data doesn’t have any effect on the way OmniGraffle works; it’s just a way for you to store arbitrary data about objects in your diagram.
 To delete a row of data, click the ‘x’ button on the right side of the row.